Super Street Fighter IV: 3D Edition: Post-release

 GameSpot's Ricardo Torres and Shaun McInnis featured it in their analysis of the Japanese 3DS launch.
 They wrote that it is "one of the highest profile titles available" for the 3DS and made a good transition from consoles.
 They also called the touchscreen controls reliable and not disruptive.
 NGamer UK noted that while it was a "staggering port of an exceptional fighting game", it was not the "definitive version of the game".
 Game Informer called it a "complete game" and that Super Street Fighter IV is "one of the best fighting games around".
 Pocket Gamer's Damien McFerran noted that while the "one-on-one 2D fighter" was not the ideal game to demonstrate stereoscopic visuals, 3D Edition proved to be the most appealing game at the 3DS's launch.
 He noted that despite some "minor interface issues", it is also "one of the finest portable punch-ups we’ve experienced in years".
 The Telegraph's Tom Hoggins wrote that while not the definitive version of Super Street Fighter IV and was "yet another update of a two year old game", it was "built with such skill and pride it's hard not to fall for it all over again."
 In a comparison of its video game Dead or Alive: Dimensions to 3D Edition, Team Ninja's Yosuke Hayashi stated that Dimensions, due to its 3D gameplay, conveyed the 3D effects better than 3D Edition's 2D visuals do.
 In spite of the positive reception, games(TM) found that even though it was "arguably the best portable version" of a Street Fighter game, this was due to the poor quality of previous games of its kind rather than the high quality of it.
-GamePro's Julian Rignall meanwhile found it to be "everything you could want from a mobile Super Street Fighter IV".
+GamePro's Julian Rignall meanwhile found it to be "everything you could want from a mobile Super Street Fighter IV.

+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Super Street Fighter IV: 3D Edition for "Fighting Game of the Year", but ultimately awarded to Mortal Kombat.